Wednesday,

 Conclusion

-burnt down house
+burnt down house with a tree collapsing on it

 You can't predict when a fire will break out, so there's no such thing as being too prepared.
 Speaking of preparing, make sure to complete your fire safety kit to prevent your house from burning down.